hippophile/No-ai-code/filip/project03/README.md

-# Project Reflection – Customizable Todo App

-## Motivation
-I started this project to deepen my knowledge mainly in JavaScript and to experiment with other "small things" like draggable objects and customization.
-It wasn’t a spontaneous idea, since creating a todo app is a very basic project when starting in programming.

-I wanted it to include everything I mentioned in my planning:
-1. **Initialization**
-   When the page loads, retrieve any stored tasks and display them in the list.

-2. **Adding a Todo**
-   When the user submits a new task, create a task object, add it to the list, save the updated list, and refresh the display.

-3. **Deleting or Toggling Completion**
-   When the user deletes a task or toggles its completion status, identify the task, update the list accordingly, save the changes, and refresh the display.

-4. **Drag & Drop Reordering**
-   When a task is dragged and dropped to a new position, determine the original and new positions, reorder the tasks in memory, save the updated order, and refresh the display.

-5. **Rendering Tasks**
-   Clear the current list display and rebuild it by iterating over the task list, adding each task to the interface with the relevant controls and event handlers.

-The only thing left to implement is the task history, which I already know how to do since I’ve done it in older projects.

-## Challenges
-I got stuck for quite a while with creating new DOM elements in JavaScript — it took me some time to fully understand it.
-On the other hand, the draggable object functionality was quite easy to grasp.

-## Design
-I enjoyed the design process — both on paper and in CSS — because my skills gave me full creative freedom.
-This pushed me to improve in order to achieve a result that would truly satisfy me.

-## Debugging and Strategy
-Debugging was straightforward.
-I didn’t face any serious issues because I added each component gradually, with methodical and strategic thinking.
-I didn’t do everything at once — by following a subtractive thinking approach, everything worked relatively quickly.

-## Most Satisfying Moment
-The most satisfying part was:
-- Getting the draggable feature to work.
-- Creating a new task without breaking the rest of the functionality.

-## Next Steps
-I will soon add task history.
-In the end, this was a simple but very educational todo list.
+# Project 03 - Customizable Todo App

+## Description
+A web-based todo list with drag-and-drop reordering and customizable tasks.
+The project was created to deepen my understanding of JavaScript, especially DOM manipulation and user interaction, while exploring design and customization.

+## Technologies / Tools
+- HTML
+- CSS
+- JavaScript (Vanilla)

+## Features
+- Initialization: Load stored tasks on page load and render them.
+- Adding a Todo: Create a new task object, add it to the list, save and render.
+- Deleting or Toggling Completion: Update tasks when users delete or mark them complete, save and re-render.
+- Drag & Drop Reordering: Enable users to reorder tasks by dragging items.
+- Rendering: Clear the current display and rebuild the list with appropriate controls and event handlers.

+## My Experience
+This project wasn’t spontaneous; todo apps are typical starter projects.
+I wanted to include everything from my planning — initialization, adding, deleting, drag-and-drop and rendering.
+Creating new DOM elements in JavaScript was the toughest part; understanding how to create, insert and update elements dynamically took time.
+The drag-and-drop functionality, on the other hand, came surprisingly easily.
+I enjoyed the design process, both on paper and in CSS, because it forced me to think about user experience and aesthetic details.
+I found that adding components gradually and debugging methodically (instead of building everything at once) led to fewer issues and a quicker path to a working app.
+Seeing the draggable tasks move around was the most satisfying moment of the project.

+## Skills Gained
+- Dynamic creation and manipulation of DOM elements.
+- Implementing drag-and-drop interactions.
+- Structuring data and synchronizing it with the UI.
+- Incremental development and methodical debugging.

+## Next Steps / Possible Improvements
+- Add task history or an undo feature.
+- Implement persistent storage (e.g. local storage) to save tasks across sessions.
+- Add categories or labels for filtering tasks.
+- Improve accessibility (e.g. keyboard navigation and ARIA attributes).

+## AI Usage
+No — all logic and debugging were done manually, and AI was only used for clarification of concepts when necessary.

+## Date
+August 2025